 A timeframe showing the expected duration of the different stages and the expected finalization date of the strategy should be agreed.
 The timeframe should pay special attention to the different stages of the waste prevention and minimization strategy.

-The annex to this guidance document provides detailed information on possible good practices and examples for implementation.

 Monitoring progress